 But if you haven’t seen the sun in weeks, and weekends are something you vaguely remember having once, but aren’t sure, OR you start every conversation with “I was just narrating a piece about…” OR your kids are starting to fear that “hunched over troll that used to be mom” who lives in the small room in the basement… you may need to take a break, because burnout is real.

 We’ve heard a lot of messages in this past year about taking time for self-care, paying attention to your mental health, and slowing down to focus on what’s important.
-I would add, find something else to be interested in that has nothing to do with voice over (and bonus points if that something is FUN.)
+I would add, find outside interests that have nothing to do with voice over (and bonus points if that something is FUN.)

 This career is a long game, full of rejection, trial and error, and jagged roads to success.
 Your primary workload involves putting yourself out there, handling no’s and coming back for more.
 You don’t do yourself (or the quality of your work) any favors if you don’t allow yourself some distractions and give your brain some time away from constantly obsessing over your next audition.